 'It doesn't look much like what we predicted.
 We had predicted very short arcs and possibly several of them along any given radius of the planet.'

-Miner said both newly discovered ring arcs appear to be associated with two of four new moons that were discovered by Voyager 2 earlier this summer.
-Two moons, Triton and Nereid, were known before the encounter.
+Both newly discovered ring arcs appear to be associated with two of four new moons that were discovered by Voyager 2 earlier this summer.
+Neptune already had two known moons, Triton and Nereid.

 One arc stretches 30,000 miles and circles Neptune just outside the orbit of a moon temporarily dubbed 1989 N4, which orbits about 23,300 miles above Neptune's cloud tops.